OrthoFinder/OrthoFinder/README.md

     pip install
 ```

- Once you have installed OrthoFinder3, you can print the help information and version, and test it on example data.
+ Once you have installed OrthoFinder3, you can print the help information and version, and test it on the [example data](https://github.com/OrthoFinder/OrthoFinder/tree/master/ExampleData).
- (we need to tell conda users where to get example data)

 ```bash
     orthofinder --help # Print out help informatioin